sakthivel-programmer/TodoList/README.md

-Hello Welcome!!!
+<p>Hello Welcome!!!</p>
-I am thrilled to share my second project in front end development as a beginer.
+<p>I am thrilled to share my second project in front end development as a beginer.</p>
-I have build a Todo list, that makes life easier by adding important tasks in it, and make sure to complete them.
+<p>I have build a Todo list, that makes life easier by adding important tasks in it, and make sure to complete them.</p>

 How my implementation in javascript?
    I have set of functions that runs my Todo list perfect, they are,